Chapter 2. SQL Language

 ARRAYarray of a base type

 In the table above: (*) The parameters are optional.
 P is used for maximum precision and S for scale of DECIMAL and NUMERIC.
 If only P is used, S defaults to 0.
 If none is used, P defaults to 128 and S defaults to 0.
 The maximum value of each parameter is unlimited. (**) The parameter L is used for fixed length.
 If not used, it defaults to 1. (***) The parameter L is used for maximum length.
-It is required for VARCHAR(L) and VARBINARY(L) but is optional for the other types.
-If not used, it defaults to 1G for BLOB or CLOB, and 16M for the LONGVARCHAR and LONGVARBINARY.
+It is optional.
+If not used, it defaults to 32K for VARCHAR and VARBINARY, 1G for BLOB or CLOB, and 16M for the LONGVARCHAR and LONGVARBINARY.
 The maximum value of the parameter is unlimited for CLOB and BLOB.
 It is 2 * 1024 *1024 *1024 for other string types. (****) The parameter S is optional and indicates sub-second fraction precision of time (0 to 9).
-When not used, it defaults to 6.
+When not used, it defaults to 6 for TIMESTAMP and 0 for TIME.

 Data Types and Operations